shamscorner/vitesse-stackter-clean-architect/README.md

 And you will see the generated file in `dist` that ready to be served.

+### Separation of Concerns

+- Create separate folder for each module and place them under `/src` folder
+- The following folders are auto imported within each module
+    - `components/`
+    - `modules/`
+    - `pages/`
+    - `stores/`
+- Place all the layouts in the `common/layouts` folder
+- Place all the custom styles in the `common/styles` folder and import them into `main.css`

 ### Deploy on Netlify

 Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.